ODLS1/Mlaem_Pre-Release/README.md

 ##### Version 6.A3 (Alpha 3, October 11, 2024)
 * Fixed bug in opening invalid files that could result in overwriting a file (added a test to protect against future issues).
 * Added capabilty to save an image of the plot by itself (without windows on top of the plot) in `Project`->`Save Image of Plot`
-* Fixed event playback issues on Windows and MacOSApple.
+* Fixed event playback issues on Windows and MacOS.

 ##### Version 6.A2 (Alpha 2, October 10, 2024)
 * Fixed inability to switch grid type from the Grid Dialog